Western Continues to Prove Itself: Ranked Among Top 50 in U.S. News & World Report Midwest Regionals Top Tier

 August 17, 2010

-MACOMB/MOLINE, IL – For the sixth consecutive year, Western Illinois University is ranked among the top tier of best regional universities and is one of only two Illinois public universities ranked among the top 50 in the top tier, according to U.S. News and World Report's Annual College Rankings 2011 edition.
+MACOMB/MOLINE, IL – For the seventh consecutive year, Western Illinois University is ranked among the top tier of best regional universities and is one of only two Illinois public universities ranked among the top 50 in the top tier, according to U.S. News and World Report's Annual College Rankings 2011 edition.
 Western is ranked 11th as a top public school among Midwestern Regional Universities.
-In addition, for the sixth consecutive year, the Princeton Review has named Western a "Best Midwestern College."
+In addition, for the seventh consecutive year, the Princeton Review has named Western a "Best Midwestern College."

 "Western has clearly established its national reputation for providing an outstanding academic experience for our students," said President Al Goldfarb.
 "Our commitment to providing high quality, accessible, and affordable higher education is consistently recognized."